Amareis/another-rest-client/README.md

 //or by conf
 api.conf(opts);
 ```
-If there is no suitable decoder, gotten string will be passed to Promise.resolve without changes.
+If there is no suitable decoder (or server given't `Content-Type` header, gotten string will be passed to Promise.resolve without changes.

 Of course, you can combine encoders and decoders for single MIME:
 ```js